-December 31, 2022 Form 10-K page 10 and June 30, 2023 Form 10-Q page 74.
-In July 2023, FERC issued a Final Rule that will require RTOs to implement rules to speed up the processing of interconnection queue requests to facilitate the integration of renewable resources.
+December 31, 2022 2023 Form 10-K page 10 and June 30, 2023 Form 10-Q page 74.
+In July 2023, March 2024, FERC issued a Final Rule that will require RTOs notice of proposed rulemaking proposing to implement rules to eliminate compensation for reactive power in circumstances when the generator is operating within the normal power factor range specified in its interconnection agreement.
+PSEG Power receives reactive power compensation for its nuclear units.
+Therefore, we plan to speed up actively participate in this rulemaking proceeding but cannot predict the processing of interconnection queue requests to facilitate the integration of renewable resources.
 This Rule may also result in penalties being imposed on generators, RTOs and transmission owners that fail to meet certain process deadlines.
 This Rule is on rehearing and may be challenged in court.